Lion Den logo

 Skeletal System

-The specific structures of the gross anatomy of the skeleton, such as names of specific bones and bone features, are covered in the lab course—not the lecture course.
-They will appear on the lecture course tests only insofar as they serve as examples of the concepts discussed here.
+The specific structures of the gross anatomy of the skeleton, such as names of specific bones and bone features are not covered in this outline.

 If you want an optional overview of the bones of the skeleton click here.